About

 Publisher

-The Society for Spirituality Studies is an independent NGO devoted to promoting theoretical and experiential research in spirituality.
-The Society for Spirituality Studies fosters the awareness of the importance of spirituality for personal, interpersonal as well as social well-being.
-It facilitates inter-spiritual, interreligious, and intercultural understanding through dialogue and exchange of scholarly achievements in the research of various spiritual traditions.
-One of its major goals is to publish Spirituality Studies as an open access double-blind peer-reviewed academic journal.
-The Society for Spirituality Studies is a proud member of the Slovak Yoga Association.
+The Society for Spirituality Studies is an independent NGO dedicated to promoting theoretical and experiential research in spirituality.
+The Society for Spirituality Studies promotes awareness of the importance of spirituality for personal, interpersonal, as well as social well-being.
+It facilitates interspiritual, interreligious, and intercultural understanding through dialogue and exchange of scholarship in the study of different spiritual traditions.
+One of its main goals is to publish Spirituality Studies as an open access, double-blind peer-reviewed academic journal, as well as other digital or printed publications.
+The Society for Spirituality Studies is a proud member of the Slovak Yoga Association and is seated at the website Centrum modernej spirituality.

 Account number